Last Updated: January 07, 2021

 And that's where you would need the right amount of preparation, to pass the IELTS listening test.

-A student is required to take the International English Language Testing System or popularly known as a IELTS, before the procurement of the student visa.
-Choosing IELTS, the student will be able to prove the English language skills, Gain worldwide recognition for study, immigration or work and can chose from a range of est dates and locations across the world.
+A student is required to take the International English Language Testing System or popularly known as an IELTS, before the procurement of the student visa.
+BY choosing IELTS, the student will be able to prove the English language skills, gain worldwide recognition for study, immigration or work, and can choose from a range of test dates and locations across the world.

 The IELTS Listening test has got four segments and each section bearing ten questions.
 The questions will be in the same sequence as the information in the recording; which means the answer to the first question will be recorded before the second question.

 In the first two sections, section one and two will deal with "every day, social situations." in the first section, there will be a conversation between two speakers (maybe a conversation dealing with travel arrangements).
 However, in the second section, only one person will speak (which could be about any random social topic).
 In section 3 and section 4, the listening test will deal with educational and training situations.
 For example, in section 3, there might be a conversation between two university students in a discussion which, maybe, is guided by a tutor.
 In the fourth section, however, only one person will speak about the topic of an academic subject.

 In the listening test, the candidate will hear the recordings only once.
 There will be British, North American, New Zealand, and Australian accents and the candidate need to answer the questions based on those recordings.

 The candidate can write answers on the question paper as they are listening to the recordings.
 They will be given 10 more minutes at the end of the test to transfer the answers to an answer sheet.
 Incorrect spelling and grammar will deduct marks from the answers.

 - Examination time: approximately 30 minutes along with 10 more minutes to write answers on the answer sheet

 - Number of sections: 4

 - Number of questions: 40 - 10 from each recording